Cubs vs. Brewers MLB Betting Odds, Trends & Prediction

 Cubs vs. Brewers MLB BETTING PREDICTION

 Take the under.
-The under is 5-2 in the Cubs’ last seven games overall, is 4-1 in their last five road games and is 14-4 in their last 18 games when listed as an underdog.
-On the other side, the under is 8-3 in the Brewers’ last 11 games against the Cubs and has cashed in four out of Milwaukee’s last five games when playing on a Monday.
+The total under is 6-2 in the Cubs’ last eight games overall, is 5-1 in their last six road games and has cashed in four out of their last five games when facing an opponent from the National League Central.
+On the other side, the under is 5-2 in the Brewers’ last seven games overall, is 8-2 in their last 10 games against the Cubs and is 4-1 in their last five games played in the month of May.

 Cubs vs. Brewers MLB Playoffs Prediction: UNDER 7.5